FAQs: The Pandemic Fund

-The Pandemic fund will provide a dedicated stream of additional, long-term financing to strengthen PPR capabilities in low- and middle-income countries and address critical gaps through investments and technical support at the national, regional, and global levels.
-It will draw on the strengths and comparative advantages of key institutions engaged in PPR, provide complementary support, improve coordination among partners, incentivize increased country investments, serve as a platform for advocacy, and help focus and sustain much-needed, high-level attention on strengthening health systems.
+The Fund provides a dedicated stream of additional, long-term financing to strengthen PPR capabilities in low- and middle-income countries and address critical gaps through investments and technical support at the national, regional, and global levels.
+The fund will draw on the strengths and comparative advantages of key institutions engaged in PPR, provide complementary support, improve coordination among partners, incentivize increased country investments, serve as a platform for advocacy, and help focus and sustain much-needed, high-level attention on strengthening health systems.

 What is a FIF?

 Financial Intermediary Funds (FIFs) provide the global development community with independently governed multi-contributor collaboration platforms.
 Typically focused on specific themes, FIFs are designed to mobilize significant financial support and engender collective action for development priorities, often contributing to global public goods.
 At the heart of each FIF is a type of trust fund for which the World Bank serves as trustee.
 For more information, please visit here.

 Who will be the beneficiaries/recipients of the Pandemic Fund’s financing?